FitsnerAS/typescript/README.md

-To run ShopsCat app clone repository and make npm install.Then npm start.
+To run typescript app clone repository and make npm install.Then npm run serve.
 App run on localhost:3000